-Nelson-Tasman Regional Skills Leadership Group
+Nelson Tasman Regional Skills Leadership Group

-The group is one of 15 Regional Skills Leadership Groups (RSLGs) in New Zealand, set up by the Government to identify and support better ways of meeting future skills and workforce needs in our region.
+The Nelson-Tasman Regional Skills Leadership Group (RSLG) is one of 15 RSLGs set up to identify and support better ways of meeting future skills and workforce needs in our regions and cities.

 Local insights reports